PARTICIPATING IN GOD’S MISSION OF LIFE!

 We take seriously (in a joyful, hope-filled way) Jesus’ command to “Follow me.”
 We seek to participate in God’s mission of life for the world.
 Together, guided by the Holy Spirit, we laugh and cry, celebrate and grieve, confess and forgive all the while trusting in God’s abundant love for creation!

 I hope you have the opportunity to worship with us at one of our weekly services.
-Sunday worship includes an 8:00 am Tradition-rich Lutheran worship and 9:30 am Family Friendly worship.
-We stream our 9:30 service so follow the link on our homepage to watch a past service.
+Sunday worship includes an 8:00 am Tradition-rich Lutheran worship and 9:30 am Family-Friendly worship.
+We stream our 9:30 service, so follow the link on our homepage to watch a past service.
+Summer worship (Memorial Day through Labor Day) is one service – at 9:00.

 We hope that through your experience of worship, the living God deepens your relationship and renews your hope for the future!
 That might be expecting a lot in 60 minutes!
 But as a child of God, I enter worship expecting to meet God there because God has promised to be present in Word and Sacrament.

 The information on this website provides additional information about the ministries here.
 But information about ministries pales in comparison to experiencing these ministries!
-So consider yourself invited to share your hopes and dreams and talents and gifts and partner with us as we seek to follow Jesus and participate in God’s mission of life for the world.
+So consider yourself invited to share your hopes, dreams, talents and gifts and partner with us as we seek to follow Jesus and participate in God’s mission of life for the world.

 We may not get this welcome thing right all the time but know we mean it!
 Welcome!
 May the living Christ watch over and guide your days.
 I look forward to meeting you!